Revisiting the Great Attractor: The Local Group's streamline trajectory, cosmic velocity and dynamical fate: Acknowledgments

 \section{Acknowledgments}

 We thank Pedro Ferreira for useful inputs and discussions.

 RS acknowledges financial support from STFC Grant No. ST/X508664/1 and the Snell Exhibition of Balliol College, Oxford.
 HD is supported by a Royal Society University Research Fellowship (grant no. 211046).
 JJ acknowledges support from the research project \emph{Understanding the Dynamic Universe}, funded by the Knut and Alice Wallenberg Foundation (Dnr KAW~2018.0067).
 JJ acknowledges the hospitality of the Aspen Center for Physics, which is supported by National Science Foundation grant PHY-1607611, and support for participation at the Aspen Center provided by the Simons Foundation.
 JJ acknowledges support from the Swedish Research Council (VR) under project 2020-05143, \emph{Deciphering the Dynamics of Cosmic Structure}.
 GL, JJ, and SM acknowledge support from the Simons Foundation through the Simons Collaboration on ``Learning the Universe''.
 GL acknowledges support from the CNRS IEA programme ``Manticore''.
+MJH acknowledges support from an NSERC Discovery grant.

 This work was done within the Aquila Consortium\footnote{\url{https://aquila-consortium.org}}.
 The authors would like to acknowledge the use of the University of Oxford Advanced Research Computing (ARC) facility in carrying out this work\footnote{\url{https://doi.org/10.5281/zenodo.22558}}.
 This research has made use of the NASA/IPAC Extragalactic Database (NED), which is operated by the Jet Propulsion Laboratory, California Institute of Technology, under contract with the National Aeronautics and Space Administration.